theblackcat102/theblackcat102.github.io/_pages/about.md

 I explore Large Language Models (LLMs) with a unique perspective shaped by my multilingual background (native in Chinese, proficient in English, Cantonese, and Malay).
 My research focuses on understanding and advancing LLMs across multiple dimensions:

-- LLM Foundations & Behavior – I investigate the fundamental aspects of LLMs, including their behavioral patterns ([Let me speak freely](https://arxiv.org/abs/2408.02442), [I need help](https://arxiv.org/abs/2407.14767)), post-training optimization, and emergent capabilities as language agents.
+- LLM Foundations & Behavior – I investigate the fundamental aspects of LLMs, including their behavioral patterns ([Let me speak freely](https://arxiv.org/abs/2408.02442), [I need help](https://arxiv.org/abs/2407.14767)), post-training optimization ([STM](https://arxiv.org/abs/2501.14315)), and emergent capabilities as language agents.
 My work spans both academic research and industrial applications, contributing to our understanding of how these models develop and deploy their linguistic capabilities.

 - Multilingual Understanding – Drawing from my multilingual background, I explore how LLMs acquire and process cross-linguistic knowledge ([TMMLU+](https://openreview.net/forum?id=95TayIeqJ4#discussion), [OpenAssistant](https://proceedings.neurips.cc/paper_files/paper/2023/file/949f0f8f32267d297c2d4e3ee10a2e7e-Paper-Datasets_and_Benchmarks.pdf)).
 This research not only advances our technical understanding of language models but also provides insights into human language acquisition and processing.